gulshan0300/StyleSavvy-Fashion-store/README.md

 Demo

 ```
-You can access a demo version of the fashion store here (replace with the actual demo link).
+You can access a demo version of the fashion store here https://style-savvy-project.netlify.app/.
 ```